The Year it All Ended Curriculum Support

 The teachers’ notes prepared by Ananda Braxton-Smith detail activities for the teaching of language, literacy and modern history and provide an extensive list of resources.

-The Year it All Ended is currently being studied as a set text by Year 8 students at Camberwell Girls’ Grammar school in Melbourne.
+The Year it All Ended is currently being studied as a set text for Year 8 students at Camberwell Girls’ Grammar and Haileybury College in Melbourne.

 To download a free set of the teacher’s notes, click the link beneath the book cover.